cnguyen03/viet-practice/README.md

 ## Part 2 — Phone setup (client)

 Do this once, at home, while both devices are on the same Wi-Fi.
-It is far easier to sort out now than on a bus.

 ### 1. Open the page